PrefectHQ/prefect/docs/tutorials/first-steps.md

+---
+description: Learn the basics of creating and running flows and tasks.
+tags:
+    - tutorial
+    - getting started
+    - basics
+    - tasks
+    - flows
+    - subflows
+    - async
+---

 # First steps

 If you've never used Prefect before, let's start by exploring the building blocks of a Prefect workflow flows and tasks via an interactive Python session.
 For these first steps, you can copy and paste the code below into your favorite async-compatible Python REPL.